SURF AND TURF – FAMILY DINNER

 Parents were celebrating their anniversary and wanted to either go out or come by our place for a just as good or better dinner.
 My brother Jason and started to plan it out as a Surf and Turf dinner.
 As you can see the menu changed and we think it turned out better.
 I wont be able to give exact instructions on this dinner since it was a fast paced dinner once the fire was going.
 Hoping this will inspire you to try it yourself and tweak the ingredients as you see fit.

 The menu changed once we started shopping at the local fish market and turned into an Asian inspired menu sort of.
 We decided to cook on the fire pit in our backyard and get that perfect smoky flavor that fire and cast iron only gives.
 The veggie dish will be a Thai basil and beef with eggplant.
 The beef was marinated in mostly dry basil and oyster sauce for 24 hours along with other spices.
 I added red bell peppers and Japanese eggplant with fresh basil from my garden to give it that extra punch of basil.
-The color of
+The color of the dish is beautiful.

 The “surf” I’m making will be a shrimp and sausage dish that will have more bell peppers and a handful of cilantro.
 I used extra spices such as red pepper flakes and that route to make for a spicy and savory dish.
 I peeled some of the shrimp to make it easier to eat and left some of the shells on to keep that flavor as they cooked.
 For these two dishes I covered them to help cook evenly.